The US mainstream media serve the role of manufacturing consent for the US policy of supporting Israel’s crimes against the Palestinians.

 It’s not the case that members of the media are unaware of such historical facts; they just choose not to present them.
 As an instructive example, a New York Times article on May, 2011, written by Ethan Bronner recited the standard narrative of the origins of the conflict, characterizing the refugee problem solely as a consequence of a war started by the Arab states.
 One reader wrote in to ask why Bronner’s account had left out the fact that a quarter of a million Arabs had already been ethnically cleansed by the time the neighboring Arab states intervened.
 The response from the public editor, Arthur S. Brisbane, was that “space was limited in a short story and he wasn’t trying to recite the full history”.

 The mainstream media’s reporting on other historical events follows the same pattern.
 The standard narrative about the 1967 Israeli-Arab War is that the Arab states were threatening war and massed armies on Israel’s borders.
-In the fact of a genocidal threat to wipe Israel off the map, Israel acted in self-defense by launching a preemptive attack on Egypt.
+In the face of a genocidal threat to wipe Israel off the map, Israel acted in self-defense by launching a preemptive attack on Egypt.

 Once again, reality is an entirely other matter.
 In fact, the US Central Intelligence Agency (CIA) observed at the time that Egyptian forces had taken up defensive positions in the Sinai Peninsula.
 The CIA also presciently warned President Lyndon B. Johnson that war was brewing and correctly predicted that it would be started by Israel.
 Israel’s own intelligence, as documented by no less authoritative a source than former Israeli Ambassador to the US Michael B. Oren in his book Six Days of War, had assessed that there was no threat of an Egyptian attack on Israel.